 Base salaries and variable remuneration are reviewed annually by the Committee and the Board of Directors of Impax.
-Guaranteed variable remuneration is exceptional, occurs only in the context of hiring new employees and is limited to the first year of the performance period.
-Arrangements for any severance pay are covered by the Company's redundancy policy.
+Guaranteed variable remuneration is exceptional, occurs only in the context of hiring new employees or for retention purposes..
+Arrangements for any severance pay are covered by the Company's discretionary redundancy policy.
 The redundancy policy sets out a fair, reasonable and consistent process should a redundancy situation arise.